 "The Foods I Eat: The Foods You Eat" by Roberta Duyff is a multicultural curriculum for preschoolers and is available from Many Hands Media, 1133 Broadway, Suite 1123, New York, NY 10010.

-Food and Nutrition Fun for Children - A fact sheet listing children's books about food and nutrition.
-Most are available through your local library or may be borrowed through interlibrary loan from the Food and Nutrition Information Center at (301) 504-5719.
+Children's books about food and nutrition are available through your local library or may be borrowed through the interlibrary loan from the Food and Nutrition Information Center at (301) 504-5719.

 Healthfinder® serves as a gateway to reliable consumer health and human service information.